noi-techpark/a22-traffic-connector/README.md

 It will just sleep and reconnect.

-However, follow mode is slow (not multi threaded, so the web service latency adds up) and **not*** memory efficient.
+However, follow mode is slow (not multi threaded, so the web service latency adds up) and **not** memory efficient.

 **For performance reasons, the lower bound of the interval to download is capped at 1 week in the past**.

 (:exclamation:) If you want to bring up a database that is outdated for more than a week (and want to avoid gaps in the data), you need to first catch up using bulk mode.

-As one week of backlog can already be a lot of data it is recommended to catch up as close as possible to the current time using bulk mode, for example to 00:00:00 of the current day and only then start follow mode again.
+As one week of backlog can already be a lot of data, it is recommended to catch up as close as possible to the current time using bulk mode, for example to 00:00:00 of the current day and only then start follow mode again.